cloudfoundry/docs-bosh/content/nats-ca-rotation.md

 ```

-### Step 2: Recreate all VMs, for each deployment.
+### Step 2: Redeploy all VMs, for each deployment.

-Deployed VMs need to be recreated in order to receive new client certificates that are signed by the new CA. Also, they will receive a new list of CAs (old and new CAs certs concatenated) to trust when communicating with the NATS server.
-This recreation of the VMs is crucial for the NATS CA rotation.
+Deployed VMs need to be redeployed in order to receive new client certificates that are signed by the new CA. Also, they will receive a new list of CAs (old and new CAs certs concatenated) to trust when communicating with the NATS server.
+This redeployment of the VMs is crucial for the NATS CA rotation.

-To recreate the deployed VMs, please check the output of `bosh recreate -h` for options.

-!!! note
-    You may want to disable health monitor on the Director VM, which will trigger `scan-and-fix` tasks that acquire a lock on the deployment VMs.
-    You can do so by running `monit stop health_monitor` inside the Director VM.
-You should re-enable health monitor after all deployment VMs have been recreated.

 ### Step 3: Update the director, health monitor, and NATS server jobs, to remove references for the old NATS CA and certificates signed by it.